cckayne/BEDBUG/ReadMe-MOTET.txt

 I think you'll find that MOTET confirms how _easy_ truly strong cryptography is to implement, while avoiding all those NIST/academic chestnuts with their NSA backdoors.

 Please note that the nonce-scrambling and Vigenere mixing that tops off MOTET's cipher sequence is only available with MOD 26 ASCII output.
-MOD 95 hexadecimal and Vernam will do key-scheduling but will omit the signature SES super-encryption.
+MOD 95 hexadecimal will do key-scheduling but will omit the signature SES super-encryption.
 So if you desire the diffusion and unique-ciphertext feature of SES when using MOTET, please make sure to set the "a" option with either "c" (Caesar/MOD) or "m" (Caesar/MIX).

 Encipherment example: